baanass/Interactive-Dashboard-for-Prioritizing-Support-for-Students-in-Need/README.md

 ## Dashboards
 Two dashboards were developed for this use case:
-- Final Dashboard: dashboard non personnalisable, poids des facteurs déjà prédifinis selon leur correlation avec la note finale en mathématiques
+- Final Dashboard: non-customizable dashboard, pre-defined factor weights according to their correlation with the final math score.
-- Final Dashbord Personnalisable: poids des facteurs personnalisable par l'utilisateur
+- Final Dashbord Personnalisable: user-customizable factor weights.